 Verbal Apraxia, also known as acquired Apraxia of Speech or AOS, is a speech sound disorder.
-People with Apraxia have trouble saying what he or she wants to say correctly and consistently.
+People with this disorder have trouble saying what he or she wants to say correctly and consistently.

-The severity of Apraxia varies from person to person.
+The severity of this disorder varies from person to person.
 It can be so mild that it causes trouble with only a few speech sounds or with pronunciation of words that have many syllables.

 o Making inconsistent errors in speech.
-For example, someone with Apraxia may say a difficult word correctly but then have trouble repeating it, or may be able to say a particular sound one day and have trouble with the same sound the next day.
+For example, someone may say a difficult word correctly but then have trouble repeating it, or may be able to say a particular sound one day and have trouble with the same sound the next day.

 o Making errors in tone, stress, or rhythm.
-Another common characteristic of Apraxia is the incorrect use of prosody, which is the rhythm and inflection of speech that we use to help express meaning.
+Another common characteristic is the incorrect use of prosody, which is the rhythm and inflection of speech that we use to help express meaning.
 Someone who has trouble with prosody might use equal stress, segment syllables in a word, omit syllables in words and phrases, or pause inappropriately while speaking.

-In severe cases, adults with Apraxia may need to find other ways to express themselves.
+In severe cases, adults with may need to find other ways to express themselves.
 These might include formal or informal sign language; a notebook with pictures or written words that can be pointed to and shown to other people; or an electronic communication device—such as a smartphone, tablet, or laptop computer – which can be used to write or produce speech.

 ARE YOU READY TO GET STARTED?